IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 NuVoc links: [`*:`&nbsp;square][nuvoc-square], [`i.`&nbsp;integers][nuvoc-integers].

 Zero and one are also both numbers, which can be used to create a construct similar to `if` in other languages.
-A verb to the power of zero has the analogy of a number to the power of zero equalling one &mdash; in this case, doing nothing.
+A verb to the power of zero has the analogy of a number to the power of zero equalling one&mdash;in this case, doing nothing.

 ```j
    n =: %%% n =: 2%%%